MeeralElborolosy/FSND/projects/capstone/starter/README.md

 # Mentorship Application
+##Motivation
+This project is the capstone project for the Udacity Full Stack Web Development Nanodegree.
+In this project I am supposed to implement everything that I learned throughout this program.
+Starting from database modelling, RESTful api development and documentation, role-based access, testing and deployment.

+My motivation for this project was not only to implement what I learned but also to create a useful API that serves a purpose I have always aspired for; education.
+I hope this project connects mentors and mentees through projects of common interests and that it would help develop all the participants' skills.
 ## Description
 This API manages a mentorship program.
 Participants in this program may either be mentors or mentees.
 Participants may enroll in one or more projects.
 There are no restrictions to the number of mentors or mentees per project.
 An admin has